 CMS Guidelines for Telehealth Coding & Billing During PHE

-The Centers for Medicare & Medicaid Services (CMS) has decided to update the CMS PHE billing and coding guidelines for telehealth or in-home provider services due to the urgency of the current 2019-Novel Coronavirus (COVID-19) pandemic (CMS, 2020).
-In the interim, telehealth services will not be limited by Medicare program restrictions (Federal Register, 2020).
-If your organization or team needs coding assistance with the CMS telemedicine guidelines during the PHE, contact YES HIM Consulting today to discuss our many Coding Support options available.
+The Centers for Medicare & Medicaid Services (CMS) has decided to update the CMS PHE billing and coding guidelines for telehealth or in-home provider services.
+This was due to the urgency of the current 2019-Novel Coronavirus (COVID-19) pandemic (CMS, 2020).
+In the interim, Medicare program restrictions will not limit telehealth services (Federal Register, 2020).
+If your organization or team needs coding assistance with the CMS telemedicine guidelines during the PHE, contact YES HIM Consulting today.
+We can discuss our many Coding Support options available.

-Instead, it will give greater flexibility for repayment for these expanded physician services that were previously restricted to healthcare facilities only if they were located in a rural area.
+Instead, it will give greater flexibility for repayment for these expanded physician services.
+These were previously restricted to healthcare facilities only if they were located in a rural area.

-Medicare telehealth guidelines pay for evaluation and management (E/M) and other services provided in a patient’s home, and E/M service codes cover these services performed by a physician or non-physician practitioner (NPP).
-HCPCS codes are used for CMS telehealth risk adjustment for PHE billing.
-These services are for established patients and are to be patient-initiated, including education on the availability of these services before provision.
+Medicare telehealth guidelines pay for evaluation and management (E/M) and other services provided in a patient’s home.
+E/M service codes cover these services performed by a physician or non-physician practitioner (NPP).
+Coders use HCPCS codes for CMS telehealth risk adjustment for PHE billing.
+These services are for established patients and are to be patient-initiated.
+This includes education on the availability of these services before provision.

 During the PHE period, CMS will now allow E/M services provided via telehealth to be based on medical decision making (MDM) or time, instead of time spent on counseling or coordination.
-Time is defined as all of the time associated with the E/M on the day of the encounter, including non-face-to-face time spent in care coordination over the course of the day.
-The components requiring the documentation of history and/or physical exams are suspended.
+Time is defined as all of the time associated with the E/M on the day of the encounter; this includes non-face-to-face time spent in care coordination over the course of the day.
+CMS suspended the components requiring the documentation of history and/or physical exams.